TheJacksonLaboratory/CloudNeo/docs/cloudneo/inputs.rst

   Input VCF file to call neoepitopes

 **input_database_file**
-  This is the IMGT hla_prot.fasta file for input to netmhcpan.
+  This is the IMGT `hla_prot.fasta <ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/hla_prot.fasta>`_ file for input to netmhcpan.
 The input file must be formatted as below:

 .. code-block:: perl